KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/truss_with_reset_displacement/README.md

 # Staged analysis on a truss with reset displacement option

-This test asserts the 'reset_displacement' option of the GeoLinearTrussElement2D2N element works as expected.
+This test asserts the 'reset_displacement' option of the TrussLinearElement3D2N element (structural mechanics application) works as expected.
 It exists of 4 stages, with different settings for 'reset_displacement' and applied load.

 ## Setup
 The test describes a beam with a length of 1m, consisting of 11 equidistant nodes (0.0, 0.1, ... , 0.9, 1.0).
 The displacement and rotation of node 1 is fixed for all directions.
 In stage 1-3, a load in the negative x direction is applied to the right node (11), which is removed in stage 4.
 See the figure below for a schematic representation of the problem.